idleberg/log-smith/README.md

 ## Usage

-This is a CLI applicaiton.
+This is a CLI application.
 See `log-smith -h` for a list of all available options.

 ```sh
 # Create a changelog for the node-atomizr repository